inversion-api/inversion-engine/README.md

 ### AclRule

-AclRules allow you to decleare that a User must have specified Permissions to access resources at a given url path and http method.
+AclRules allow you to declare that a User must have specified Permissions to access resources at a given url path and http method.
 Generally AuthHandler and AclHandler will be setup (in that order) to protect resources according to configed AclRules.

 ### Permissions